 12 Volt Solenoid Valve

 12 volt solenoid valves are one of the most common flow control valves in commercial, industrial, and home tools and appliances.

 12 volt hydraulic valves regulate flow of fluid or water, while 12 volt air or pneumatic valves regulate flow of gas or air.
 Ideal for low volume vacuum or air pressure applications, 12 volt solenoid valves can be made from either plastics or metallic elements and alloys.
 The 12v refers to the amount of voltages supplied by the direct current (DC) power source.
 There are also 3v, 6v and 24 volt solenoid valves; however, 12 volt solenoid valves are the standard.

-Design of 12 Volt Solenoid Valves - Magnatrol Valve Corporation
+Design of 12 Volt Solenoid Valves

-12 Volt Solenoid Valves - Burkert Fluid Control Systems
+Types of 12 Volt Solenoid Valves